 - Get the staff familiar with each other in an enjoyable atmosphere

-- Break boundaries between management and staff in order to bring out everyone’s best work.
+- Break boundaries between management and staff to bring out everyone’s best work.

-- Team Building – in the sense of how the work gets done and how each person has to be accountable and have the necessary authority to complete their work while understanding that a larger goal/process needs to be focused on by the team.
+- Team Building – in the sense of how the work gets done and how each person has to be accountable and have the necessary authority to complete their work while understanding that a larger goal/process needs to be focused on.

 - Skill development in planning, problem-solving, innovation, and decision making.

 7:00 – 8:30 Create-Learning staff set-up and preparation.

 8:30 – 9:00 Networking and hellos with participants and Create-Learning.

 9:00 – 9:20 FULL GROUP: Opening activity (could be anything from Gotcha to What I Like).

 - Each participant had a playing card with numbers, colored stickers, and various symbols representing which group they started.
 Then we mixed and created new groups for each of the following three activities to ensure participants were with new people each round and involved in a different simulation each round.

 9:30 – 11:30 SMALL GROUP ACTIVITY STATIONS:

 - There were three facilitators, and the small teams rotated to a facilitator located in a certain area.
 We tried our best to mix the teams and facilitators, so each round had different teams and facilitators.
 Each round (A, B, C) lasted around 30 minutes, allowing about10 minutes for people to find new groups and facilitators.
 Each facilitator-led three different activities at their station.